Home / Blog / Divorce / 5 Myths about Property Division in South Carolina Divorce You Need to Know

 Myth #5: Property Division Can Always Be Done Quickly and Cheaply

 It is often harder, and more complicated than expected, to separate a couple’s assets and debts.
-Even for the most straightforward uncontested divorces, it can take time to identify the marital estate and determine its value.
+Even for the most straightforward uncontested divorces, it can take time to identify the marital estate and determine its value as we can predict what the other party does, or what the other party has purchased.

 Sometimes, real estate must be sold in a tough market or one party cannot immediately qualify to refinance a mortgage.
 In other cases, the couple may own a business, and its value has to be determined by a forensic accountant.